Students who complete the coursework in this pathway will:

 We encourage students to complete Math 73XP and Math 74XP in their freshmen and sophomore years to learn about current issues, standards, and research in K-12 mathematics instruction.
 These courses provide students field work hours that count towards the 600 Clinical Practice hours.

-Please note the following changes for the course outline provided below:
+Please note the following change for the course outline provided below:

 - Education 107A will not be offered in the 2022-2023 academic school year.
 Therefore, students will have to enroll in Education 406 in the 2023-2024 academic school year to meet this requirement.